 Like all states, the District of Columbia once subscribed to the notion of caveat emptor, or "buyer beware," in real estate sales.
-This meant, in essence, that sellers of real estate did not have to proactively disclose to buyers any problems or defects in the property, though they were required to honestly answer any questions from the buyer and allow inspections.
-The doctrine put a lot of responsibility onto buyers’ shoulders -- if they didn't figure out the problems with a house, they couldn't hold the seller liable later.
+This meant, in essence, that sellers of real property did not have to proactively disclose to buyers any problems or defects in the property: If buyers didn't figure out the problems, they couldn't hold the seller liable later.

-In 1998, DC passed a law requiring all property sellers to make a number of mandatory disclosures to buyers.
-Unlike in some states, these disclosures are required by law and buyers cannot waive their right to receive them.
-Fortunately for sellers, DC has included on one form all disclosures a seller must make about the property.
+Now, however, D.C. requires all property sellers to make various disclosures to buyers.
+Unlike in some states, buyers cannot waive their right to receive them.
+Fortunately for home sellers, D.C. has included on one standard form all disclosures a seller must make about the property.
 Here, we'll explain what you'll need to tell buyers on that form, and how this fits into your home selling transaction.

 If your house was built prior to 1978, you will also need to comply with a federal law on property disclosure, namely the "Residential Lead-Based Paint Hazard Reduction Act."
 This is a matter of telling buyers of any known lead-based paint, dust, or soil on the property; giving them copies of any written reports of lead evaluations done there; allowing a ten-day period for them to conduct their own tests; and providing them with a pamphlet approved by the U.S. Environmental Protection Agency (EPA).